Hackensack Juvenile Lawyers to Handle Your Child’s Arrest

 Protecting Your Child’s Rights in a Criminal Case

 Juveniles enjoy most of the constitutional rights as similarly situated adults.
 Among the notable differences between the rights of juveniles whose matters are processed in family court and similarly situated adults, juveniles cannot demand a trial by jury and they are not entitled to an indictment before their matters proceed to trial.
 Like adults, juveniles are entitled to notice of the charges against them.
 In addition, juveniles have the right to confront their accusers, the right to remain silent, and the right to be represented by an attorney.

-If your child is charged is accused of having committed a criminal offense in Morristown, Hackensack or Bergen County, call juvenile defense attorney Scott Gorman right away.
+If your child is charged is accused of having committed a criminal offense in New Jersey, call juvenile defense attorney Scott Gorman right away.
 For many years, Scott has assisted juveniles to avoid adjudications of delinquency and the significant penalties that can result from them.
 Scott will get to know you and your family and understand your child’s needs.
 Next, he will develop a strategy to maximize the likelihood of a positive resolution.
 Scott will use his unique combination of compassion, skill, and diligence to effectively represent your child.